If you're thinking about tooth whitening, you want to know about any possible teeth whitening side effects!

 So what are the teeth whitening side effects that you might expect from dentist-supplied systems?

-It has been found that most whitening gels are pretty much spent after 90 - 120 minutes.
+It has been found that most whitening gels are pretty much spent after 60 minutes.
 After that time, they are just neutral, and are having no further whitening effect.
-So 1 to 2 hours is all you need, to get most of the whitening effect from a single application!
-For my own patients, I even recommend taking the splints out after 45 minutes!
+So 1 hour maximum is all you need, to get most of the whitening effect from a single application!
+For my own patients, I even recommend taking the splints out after 45 minutes.

 Tooth whitening side effects are always of short duration and more of an inconvenience than anything else.
 There are NO teeth whitening side effects that are permanent, unless you have used chlorine dioxide on your teeth.
 The only thing that remains long-term is the whiter color!